MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-prefill.md

 ### Check your consent model configuration

-The prefill requires the customer to provide a consent with the *Tracking* purpose.
+The prefill requires the customer to provide consent with the *Tracking* purpose.
 The state of *Tracking* purpose is cached for 15 minutes for prefill scenario.
 That means the form can be prefilled up to 15 minutes after the customer revoked the consent for the *Tracking* purpose.

 The goal of form prefill is to maintain the consent already provided for specific topics and purposes.
-If a purpose or topic is linked to multiple channels (such as email and text), the form prefill will set the consent checkbox as if consent was given for all linked channels.
+If a purpose or topic is linked to multiple channels (such as email and text), the form prefill sets the consent checkbox as if consent was given for all linked channels.

 For example, the Commercial purpose is represented in the form by a single checkbox linked to both email and text channels.
-If the customer has provided consent for the Commercial purpose via the email channel but not the text channel, submitting the prefilled form will result in consent being provided for both channels.
+If the customer provided consent for the Commercial purpose via the email channel but not the text channel, submitting the prefilled form results in consent being provided for both channels.